firehol/firehol/doc/firehol/firehol-nat.5.md

     *recent* module, `rmmod xt_recent`, change the parameter, re-apply a firewall that uses the *recent* module).

-    Normaly, you will need a line in `/etc/modprobe.d/netfitler.conf` like this:
+    Normally, you will need a line in `/etc/modprobe.d/netfitler.conf` like this:

     ~~~~